khaosdoctor/presentations/sources/kneel-before-zod/slides.md

   - Zod is a library that is built on top of the concept of "Zod Types"
   - You compose Zod Types (which are standalone) to create a more complex schema
   - You can transform, refine, and extend the schema with custom validations
-  - Has built-in support for branded types
   - Has a very good error handling system
   - Easy to read and maintain
   - Generates types for you
+  - Has support for advanced TS features, like branded types, union, discriminated unions, enums, and more

 </v-clicks>